International-Data-Spaces-Association/IDSA-Rulebook/documentation/4_Technical_Agreements.md

 with the RAM and the specification.
 This is IDSA's so-called magic triangle, which is extended with the portfolio of open-source building blocks, such as commercial solutions that are certified but not mandatorily available as FOSS.
-The rulebook itself provides a frame for the magic triangle by describing the overarching concept of data spaces.
+The Rulebook itself provides a frame for the magic triangle by describing the overarching concept of data spaces.

 The mentioned IDSA assets have a defined release time to ensure